 Kettering University is a good decision for students pursuing a Mechanical Engineering degree.
 With 159 students enrolled, me is one of most popular majors at Kettering University.
 The setting in a large city is wonderful for students seeking ample choices for networking, excitement, and discovery.

 Any student pursuing a degree in Mechanical Engineering has to check out Worcester Polytechnic Institute.
-Grads of the me program report average early career earnings of me and mid-career earnings of $96,870.
+Graduates of the me program make around $63,038 in their early career salary and $96,870 in their mid-career salary.
 Worcester, Massachusetts is the perfect setting for learners who enjoy the active urban lifestyle.

 Rensselaer Polytechnic Institute is among your top options if you want to study Mechanical Engineering.
 With 190 undergraduates, me is quite a popular major at Rensselaer Polytechnic Institute.
 Placed in Troy, New York, this school is a sound choice for students who enjoy the thrills of a substantial city.

-Students shouldn't let affordability concerns prevent them from deciding on Rensselaer Polytechnic Institute as 93.0% of students get some sort of financial aid.93.0% of first-year students come back for their sophomore year.
+Students shouldn't let affordability concerns prevent them from deciding on Rensselaer Polytechnic Institute as 91.0% of students get some sort of financial aid.
+94.0% of first-year students come back for their sophomore year.
 Get an idea of what student life at RPI is like by enjoying some campus videos.